Zaita/Odin/docs/source/dsra_configuration.md

 ## Baseline Control Set
 The DSRA comes pre-configured with the "baseline control set".
 The control set has ~60 controls that are aligned to the New Zealand Information Security Manual (NZISM) “MUST” requirements for New Zealand Government Agencies.

-For each control, the Odin provides the user with:
+For each control, Odin provides the user with:
 * A description of what the control is and why it’s important.
 * Where possible, how to implement the control in line with Technology decisions (e.g. what type of multi-factor authentication to use).
 * The scores that the DSRA uses to change the risk